mitdbg/datascienceclass/lab_1/README.md

 Return the person_id, and the name ordered by name.
 This query should take no longer than 5 minutes to run (ours takes 2.5 minutes).
 Make sure you understand the difference between `UNION` and `UNION ALL` in recursive CTEs.

 ### Submission Instruction
 Make sure you are registered on Gradescope for this class.
-The course ID is `ZRE8VN`.
+The course ID is `TODO`.

 To submit responses:
 ```sh